Datavault-UK/automate-dv-docs/docs/tutorial/tut_t_links.md

                    var('source_model'))                                }}
 ```

-To create a link model, we simply copy and paste the above template into a model named after the link we
+To create a t-link model, we simply copy and paste the above template into a model named after the t-link we
-are creating.
-We will provide the metadata to this template in the next steps, which will use them to generate a link.
+are creating. dbtvault will generate a t-link using metadata provided in the next steps.

-Links should use the incremental materialization, as we load and add new records to the existing data set.
+Transactional links should use the incremental materialization, as we load and add new records to the existing data set.

-We recommend setting the `incremental` materialization on all of your links using the `dbt_project.yml` file:
+We recommend setting the `incremental` materialization on all of your t-links using the `dbt_project.yml` file:

 `dbt_project.yml`
 ```yaml